amrdesai/bankist-app/README.md

 ## About

 -   Display user transactions (Deposits & Withdrawls)
--   User can transfer money to another user
+-   User can transfer money to another user & request for loan
--